The Need for Modern JS

 create-nuxt-app.
 It also includes URL routing, Vuex, and static asset handling.

 NuxtJS automatically renders each page on the server-side while allowing Vue.JS to handle interactions in the browser.
 This includes interactions with the Vuex store and transferring the current state to the browser.
 A special lifecycle method,

-fetch, is provided, making AJAX calls easy regardless of whether the request was in the server-side or client.
+fetch, is provided, making AJAX calls easy regardless of whether the request was on the server-side or the client.